Skip to content

 The science

 Breathing is one of the most vital functions of the human body.
-Each breath can have a positive or negative impact on our body depending on how it is performed; and it Chas been scientifically established many times that healthy breathing goes through the nose.
+Estimated is that a human being breathes an average of 20.000 times per day.
+Each breath can have a positive or negative impact on our body depending on how it is performed; and it has been scientifically established many times that healthy breathing goes through the nose.

 With healthy breathing, the abdomen gently expands and contracts with each inhalation and exhalation.
 There is no exertion, the breath is still, regular but above all; through the nose.